patriciogonzalezvivo/eyeo16/README.md

 Note:
 When the first world war start, it was clear for him that actually everybody was have been feeling something coming...
 In the same way animals feels natural disasters before they happen...
 There was something in there air that was pict subconsciously by him and his patient..

 Because this events didn't directly respond to a cause and effect relation.
-He call them acausal events.
-And he thought they could be explain because of the collective incouncius
+He call them a-causal events.
+And he thought they could be explain because of the collective unconscious

-In June 2011  (five years ago)... without any notice.... and after 50 years of lying dormant a volcano at the south of Chille call Puyehue made eruption.
+In June 2011  (five years ago)... without any notice.... and after 50 years of lying dormant a volcano at the south of Chile call Puyehue made eruption.

 --